Legal Aid’s Student Internship Program

 Law Student Interns

-Law student interns are assigned to one of Legal Aid’s substantive practice areas or to the Barbara McDowell Appellate Advocacy Project and should express an area(s) of interest in their cover letter when submitting their applications.
+Law student interns are assigned to one of Legal Aid DC’s substantive practice areas or to the Barbara McDowell Appellate Advocacy Project and should express an area(s) of interest in their cover letter when submitting their applications.

 Law student interns assist our attorneys in a variety of ways, depending on the practice area or project where they are working.
 Interns generally have the opportunity to interact with clients and may attend client meetings, hearings, trials, administrative proceedings, or arguments before the D.C.
 Court of Appeals.
 They also may help staff our units’ court-based projects or hotlines.
 We give our summer legal interns a good mix of assignments, including legal research and writing, client follow-ups, and factual investigation, where possible.